dottedmag/dottedmag.net/cv.md

 I bring self-sufficiency and self-motivation.

-I bring the readiness to Get Things Done, as well as readiness to focus to long- and short-term perspectives, and corresponding understanding that some things should not need to be done at all.
+I bring the readiness to Get Things Done, as well as readiness to focus on long- and short-term perspectives, and corresponding understanding that some things should not need to be done at all.

 I bring relentless striving
 for [simplicity](https://www.infoq.com/presentations/Simple-Made-Easy) and
-strong belief that incidental complexity is the most frequent technical reason projects die.
+strong belief that incidental complexity is the most frequent technical reason of projects' demise.

 I bring empirical approach to all tasks.